mitranim/koa-ring/readme.md

 Adapter library for [Koa](http://koajs.com), a popular HTTP microframework for Node.js.
 Allows you to write Koa handlers as `ƒ(request) -> response`, similar to [Ring](https://github.com/ring-clojure/ring) in Clojure.
 See [motivation](#functional-programming).

-Includes optional support for implicit cancelation via [Posterus](https://github.com/Mitranim/posterus) futures and coroutines.
+Includes optional support for implicit cancelation via [Posterus](https://github.com/Mitranim/posterus) futures and coroutines/fibers.
 See [motivation](#cancelation).

 ## TOC